potiuk/airflow/README.md

     * Credits:
         * `reporter` - reporter(s) of the issue
         * `remediation developer` - PR author(s)

-    The release manager generate the CVE description, set it to READY and sends the announcement emails.
+    The release manager also generates the CVE description, set the CVE to READY and sends the announcement emails from the ASF CVE tool.

-12) After emails get delivered, the release manager updates the issue with the information about the announcement with `vendor-advisory` tag with link to the `users@airlfow.apache.org` mailing list retrieved via [user list archive](https://lists.apache.org/list.html?users@airflow.apache.org)
+12) After emails get delivered, the release manager updates the issue with the information about the announcement with `vendor-advisory` tag with link to the `users@airflow.apache.org` mailing list retrieved via [user list archive](https://lists.apache.org/list.html?users@airflow.apache.org)